 If you cannot get your Mast Head Height down to 15.5 feet (4.72 m) or less, the decision is made for you.
 You will not be able to meet the vertical clearance limitations of the Western portions of the Erie Canal and will have to divert at Three Rivers Junction and make use of the Welland Canal via Lake Ontario.

-The operating day is restricted to a maximum of 15 hours on the Erie Canal, while you have the option to run 24 hour days when using the Welland via Lake Ontario.
+The operating day is restricted to an average of 10 hours on the Erie Canal, while you have the option to run 24 hour days on Lake Ontario.

 From Three River Junction on the Erie Canal to Buffalo regardless of the route you choose the distances are within approximately 17 NM of each other.
 Using the Erie Canal the distance is ≈166 NM versus ≈183 NM if you choose the Welland Canal.
 For those bound for ports other than Buffalo such as the western end of Lake Erie or the upper Great Lakes, this minor difference in distances disappears.